-Join George Maestri for an in-depth discussion in this video Refining skin on the upper body, part of Character Rigging in Maya.
+Join George Maestri for an in-depth discussion in this video Refining skin on the upper body, part of Maya: Character Rigging.

 So, now that we have Interactive Skin Bind applied to our character, we can…start to modify it.
 And just like I did with the lower body I created a small…test animation that we can use to test the way that this character works.…Now, Interactive Skin Bind just gives you one more additional tool that you can…use to affect your skin, and that's those interactive capsules.…So, if I select my mesh, go into Skin > Edit Smooth Skin, I can go to the…Interactive Skin Bind Tool and then select my joints and continue to…modify those capsules.…